jgori-ouistiti/CoopIHC/docs/guide/interaction_model.rst

 * User and assistant actions make the task state transition to a new state.
 If the goal state is reached, the task finishes.

 * All these components may issue rewards, which are collected by both agents.

+* User, assistants and tasks are combined to a single object by a ``Bundle``.
+The interface of that object depends on how the bundle is instantiated (see below).

 When using the library, you will need to specify states as well as observation engines, inference engines and policies.
 You can reuse existing components if available or implement your own.